United States national wheelchair handball team

 The United States national wheelchair handball team is the national wheelchair handball team of the United States of America and is overseen by USA Team Handball.

 History

 6 June 2024 USA Team Handball announced that they received a wild card for the 2024 Wheelchair Handball World Championship.
-One day later they announced the coaching staff and there will be try outs from 5th to 7th July 2024.
+One day later they announced the coaching staff and there will be try outs from 5 to 7 July 2024.
 They try outs were held at the Beard–Eaves–Memorial Coliseum at the Auburn University.

+USA Team Handball sent a team to the 2026 Wheelchair Handball World Championship in September of 2026.